Heavy Operators and Hydrodynamic Tails: Global symmetries

 with $s$ given by \eqref{eq_so_sflu}.
 The non-relativistic limit $c_s\ll 1$ of this expression is well known \cite{khalatnikov2018introduction}.
 A similar expression has appeared in a holographic context recently \cite{Gouteraux:2019kuy} -- we see here that it is a universal prediction of the EFT.
 For a CFT, $c_s^2=1/d$.
 Furthermore, the emergence of hydrodynamics at finite temperature leads to an additional sound mode (second sound) -- since the EFT is to leading order a free scalar and hence scale invariant at low energies, the speed of second sound is itself related to that of first sound as $c_{s,2}^2 = c_s^2/d$ at low temperatures $T\ll \mu$ (see e.g.~\cite{khalatnikov2018introduction,Herzog:2009md}).

 Finally, the dissipative parameters $\eta,\, \kappa,\, \zeta_3$ that appeared in the previous section can also be computed from the EFT \eqref{eq_superfluid_EFT_pert} by treating the weakly coupled phonons with kinetic (Boltzmann) theory.
-This was done for non-conformal superfluids (which have two additional viscosities $\zeta_1,\,\zeta_2$) in the non-relativistic limit in Ref.~\cite{khalatnikov2018introduction}.
+This was first done for non-conformal superfluids (which have two additional viscosities $\zeta_1,\,\zeta_2$) in the non-relativistic limit in Ref.~\cite{khalatnikov2018introduction}, see Ref.~\cite{Schafer:2009dj} for a more recent and detailed discussion.
 The calculation is quite lengthy so we only sketch it here, focusing on the shear viscosity $\eta$ for illustration.
 The phonon differential cross section can be computed at tree level from the cubic and quartic terms in \eqref{eq_superfluid_EFT_pert} (see e.g.~\cite{Nicolis:2017eqo}), the diagrams in Fig.~\ref{fig_sflu_cross} lead to

 where $\epsilon$ is the energy density \eqref{eq_sflu_eps} and $p$ symbolizes dependence on the individual phonon momenta $p_i$, $i=1,2,3,4$.
 The dependence on the individual momenta can be important, in particular the total cross section $\sigma$ diverges because of small angle scattering \cite{khalatnikov2018introduction,Nicolis:2017eqo}.
 This divergence is regulated by more irrelevant terms in the action \eqref{eq_superfluid_EFT}, so that the total cross-section is less suppressed by the cutoff $\epsilon$ than Eq.~\eqref{eq_dsigma} suggests \cite{khalatnikov2018introduction}.
 However it is large angle scattering that controls the shear viscosity \cite{Arnold:1997gh}, so that the naive expression \eqref{eq_dsigma} is sufficient for our parametric estimate.
 One can now estimate the thermalization time from the thermally averaged cross-section